abbbi/qmpbackup/README.md

 *qmpbackup* uses this socket to pass required commands to the virtual machine.

+`Note:` Use a dedicated socket for backup operations if possible, as qmp sockets only allow one connection at a time.

 # Usage

 In order to create a full backup use the following command: